guerindylan555-boop/MVPvintedboost/README.md

   - Bulk upload environment source images (stored in S3 and tracked in Postgres)
   - Random: picks a random uploaded source and generates with strict instruction “randomize the scene and the mirror frame”
   - Generate: same instruction, plus user prompt appended
-  - Recent generated environments grid (last 200), images loaded via S3 presigned URLs for speed
+  - Recent generated environments grid (last 200, per-user), images loaded via S3 presigned URLs for speed
-  - Defaults management inside the grid: select up to 5 generated images, name/rename, mark as default, and Undefault; defaults are highlighted and are not selectable
+  - Defaults management inside the grid (per-user): select up to 5 generated images, name/rename, mark as default, and Undefault; defaults are highlighted and are not selectable
   - Delete any generated environment image (removes from S3 and DB, and from defaults if set)
   - List and delete all uploaded sources (S3 + DB) from the UI
 - Model tab: